Cancelling or Postponing Events, Programs or Services

-The G. Murray and Edna Forbes Foundation at the South Saskatchewan Community Foundation accepts applications for project grants.
-Applications must be received by SSCF (email@example.com) on or before September 1st each year for review.
-Requested grant amounts will have a minimum value of $5000.
+The G. Murray and Edna Forbes Foundation at the South Saskatchewan Community Foundation accepts applications for projects or operations grants.
+Applications must be received by SSCF on or before September 1st each year for review.
+Requested grant amounts will have a minimum value of $5,000 and a maximum value of $75,000.

-The purpose of the project grant is to support general charitable purposes in the South Saskatchewan area.
+The purpose of the grant is to support general charitable purposes in the South Saskatchewan area per the criteria and guidelines outlined below.

 Guidelines and Criteria